George Julnes Endowed Social Betterment Conference Award

 • Clarity of presentation

-• Alignment of the paper and your work with the award’s topics of interest
+• Alignment of the proposal and your work with the award’s topics of interest

-A review group of AEA colleagues with expertise relevant to the topics noted above will be constituted to review the applications submitted prior to the closing deadline for AEA conference proposals (Friday, March 22, 2024).
+A review group of AEA colleagues with expertise relevant to the topics noted above will be constituted to review the applications submitted prior to the closing deadline for AEA conference proposals.
 Applications submitted after the posted deadline will not be considered.
 This review group will be composed of 5 to 7 members including representatives of AEA’s Topical Interest Groups, the AJE Advisory Board, and The International Working Group.

 Questions?
 Please review the associated FAQ below for answers to several possible questions.
 If you have additional questions, please reach out to AEA Staff at info@eval.org for technical questions about the award and the application process.
-For substantive questions (such as about the fit of a topic or the questions above), please reach out to Mel Mark at m5m@psu.edu or Deb Rog at DebraRog@Westat.com
+For substantive questions (such as about the fit of a topic or the questions above), please reach out to Sebastian Lemire at sebastiantlemire@gmail.com or Deb Rog at debrarog@comcast.net.

 About George Julnes